anthebol/3d-map-rl-localization/README.md

 # Overview
 `3d-map-rl-localization` is a Deep Reinforcement Learning (DRL) model designed to navigate through large satellite images to locate specific target locations.
-The model works with high-resolution 3D bird's-eye view imagery from Google Earth Engine API, capturing depth and spatial relationships in the environment.
-It uses the Proximal Policy Optimization (PPO) algorithm and operates within a custom environment based on the Gymnasium framework.
+The model works with high-resolution 3D bird's-eye view imagery from [Google Earth Engine API](https://developers.google.com/earth-engine), capturing depth and spatial relationships in the environment.
+It uses the [Proximal Policy Optimization (PPO)](https://arxiv.org/abs/1707.06347) algorithm from [Stable Baselines3](https://stable-baselines3.readthedocs.io/en/master/) and operates within a custom environment based on the [Gymnasium](https://gymnasium.farama.org/index.html) framework.
 The system serves as a baseline for a novel approach to navigating and analyzing 3D aerial imagery using reinforcement learning techniques, aiming to estimate coordinates of event occurrences from image inputs shared across digital platforms.

  By leveraging 3D aerial imagery, the model can potentially be applied to various fields such as urban planning, emergency response, and geographical analysis.
 The use of reinforcement learning allows the system to adapt to different environments and improve its performance over time, making it a versatile tool for spatial analysis and location estimation tasks.